 The Cordillera Oriental separates the Magdalena Valley (A large river crossing Colombia from South to North) from the Llanos (A vast savanna mainly flooded during the rainy season).
 There are many day trips from Bogota to discover fantastic Paramos like Sumapaz or Chingaza.
 And from Guican or Cocuy, you can explore the marvelous Sierra Nevada del Cocuy near the border with Venezuela.

 5. The 2nd highest coastal mountain range in the world

-Another interesting fact about Colombia is the Sierra Nevada.
+Another interesting fact about Colombia is the Sierra Nevada of Santa Marta.
 These mountains on the Caribbean coast are isolated from the Andes chain.
 The peak Cristobal Colon is the highest summit of Colombia with 5700 m.

-For the indigenous living there, the mountain is considered as sacred and the access it’s not open to the public.
+For the indigenous living there, the mountain is sacred and the access it’s not open to the public.
 However, some companies organize The Lost City Tour.

 6. Bogota is one of the highest capital in the world

 As you can see on the previous map, Bogota is in the middle of the Cordillera Oriental.
 With more than 8 million inhabitants and at an average of 2640 m above sea level, it’s the third-highest capital in South America (after La Paz and Quito).

 Because of its elevation, Bogota is located in Tierra Fria (Cold land).
 The temperature drops at night.
 Don’t forget to take a warm jacket if you’re going out 😉